salimandre/Markov-Random-Fields/README.md

 example with beta = 3.  :

 <img src="img/ising_gibbs_3_.png" width="60%">

+While MCMC algorithms Gibbs and Metropolis have theorical guarantee to converge to the designed distribution, ICM converge quickly to a local minimum.
+On the following graph we compare convergence of these algorithms by measuring how fast they minimize the global energy of the distribution.

 <img src="img/all_curves.png" width="60%">

+If ICM is faster it requires to start from a nice initial solution and if not it may not converge at all.
+On the following plots we compare the ability of respectively ICM, Gibbs and Metropolis algorithms to converge to Ising model distribution starting from a all white image.

 <img src="img/ising_icm_from_zeros_.png" width="60%">
 <img src="img/ising_gibbs_from_zeros_.png" width="60%">
 <img src="img/ising_metro_from_zeros_.png" width="60%">